 A native of Guthrie, Ky., Jason earned his Bachelor of Arts Degree in Communication from the University of Louisville.
 He earned the Master of Arts Degree in Psychology from Fisk University, and was selected for the inaugural Academic Leadership Academy at The Pennsylvania State University Center for the Study of Higher Education, which he completed in 2011, earning a certificate.
 Jason earned the Ph.D. in Educational Administration with a Specialization in Higher Education Leadership from Indiana State University.
 His dissertation was titled, The Impact of Hazing Rituals on the Intent to Report: Examining the Perceptions and Beliefs of Undergraduate Students in Greek Letter Organizations.

 Jason currently serves Campbellsville University, a private, four-year Christian University with a population of 11,000 undergraduate, certificate, and graduate students, as Vice President of Enrollment Management.
 Prior to coming returning to his home state of Kentucky, Jason served Humboldt State University as Vice President of Enrollment Management.
 Previously, Jason was the Vice President for Student Success at Rhode Island College and served as Vice Chancellor for Enrollment Management & Student Affairs at Indiana University Southeast, which was named one of the "Most Promising Places to Work in Student Affairs" by Diverse Issues in Higher Education in 2015, 2016, and 2017.
 Jason is also the former Vice President of Student Engagement and Enrollment Management at Fisk University where he also served as Dean of Student Engagement and Adjunct Professor of Psychology.
-Jason's fiduciary experience includes serving on two non-profit boards and two national higher education association boards, including his current service as an Advisory Board member for InsideTrack, a member of the nonprofit Strada Education Network, from 2017 until 2020.
+Jason's fiduciary experience includes serving on two non-profit boards and two national higher education association boards, including his recent service as an Advisory Board member for InsideTrack, a member of the nonprofit Strada Education Network, from 2017 until 2020.
 From 2020 until 2022, Jason has served as a member of the Police Chief's Advisory Board for the city of Eureka, California.